From our private database of 35,600+ case briefs...

 Facts

-Congress passed the Fair Labor Standards Act (FLSA) in 1938, but ruled in National League of Cities v.
-Usery, 426 U.S. 833 (1976), that the FLSA did not grant authority to Congress to regulate the wages, overtime pay, and hours of state government employees.
-The San Antonio Metro Transit Authority (SAMTA) (defendant) had previously paid its state employees according to the federal standards established in the FLSA, but ceased doing so after the Supreme Court’s decision in National League of Cities.
-In 1979, the Wage and Hour Administration of the United States Department of Labor ruled that SAMTA could be regulated by the FLSA because its actions were not a traditional government function reserved for the states under National League of Cities.
-SAMTA then filed suit against the United States Department of Labor in the United States District Court for the Western District of Texas seeking a declaratory judgment that its actions were not subject to congressional regulation.
-Garcia (plaintiff) and other employees of SAMTA also filed suit at the same time against SAMTA claiming overtime back-pay.
-The district court allowed Garcia to intervene as a defendant in SAMTA’s suit against the United States Department of Labor.
-The district court ruled for SAMTA.
+Congress passed the Fair Labor Standards Act (FLSA) in 1938.
+The FLSA includes minimum-wage and overtime provisions.
+In the 1976 case National League of Cities v.
+Usery (National), the United States Supreme Court held that the Commerce Clause did not give Congress authority to impose minimum-wage and overtime regulations as to state employees engaged in traditional government functions.
+Consequently, the relevant FLSA provisions did not apply to those employees.
+After National, the San Antonio Metro Transit Authority (SAMTA) (defendant) stopped abiding by the FLSA’s regulations.
+In 1979, the United States Department of Labor ruled that the FLSA continued to apply to SAMTA because SAMTA was not engaged in a traditional government function.
+SAMTA then sued the Department of Labor in federal district court, seeking a declaratory judgment that SAMTA was not subject to the FLSA’s provisions.
+Garcia (plaintiff) and other SAMTA employees simultaneously sued SAMTA, seeking backpay for overtime.
+The district court allowed Garcia to intervene in SAMTA’s suit against the Department of Labor.
+Applying National, the district court ruled for SAMTA, finding it was not subject to the FLSA’s provisions.
 Garcia and the Department of Labor appealed directly to the United States Supreme Court.
-The United States Supreme Court remanded the case, and the district court again ruled for SAMTA.
-On appeal the second time, the United States Supreme Court granted certiorari.
+The Supreme Court remanded the case for reconsideration in light of recently released precedent.
+The district court again ruled for SAMTA, and the Supreme Court granted certiorari.

 Rule of Law